 5 Common Mistakes with Online Payments That Kill Your Conversion

 Online merchants still lose a big part of their sales by making common mistakes with the purchasing and payment processes on their websites.
 We can write and talk about them all the time, giving the best tips, but there is always someone who will make the sales in his own not-as-we-advised way.
-Then there is regret and the need to start it all over again.

 We want you to grow your business without pushing customers away, so here are the things you HAVE TO AVOID.
 Have you’ve noticed that people add items to their carts but leave your site before buying?
 If yes, you’re probably wondering what the reason is.
 Maybe you’re making some of the following mistakes.